 The so-called bald-faced hornet (Dolichovespula maculata), about three-fourths of an inch long, black and white, with white face, is actually a larger yellowjacket species.
 Its nest is the familiar basketball-size papery oval hanging from tree limbs and sometimes structures.
 Colonies are relatively small, containing up to 700 wasps.
 An even larger wasp is the European hornet (Vespa crabro).
-This brown in color with dull orange stripes.
+This Bald-Faced Hornet is a true hornet, more than an inch long and reddish brown in color with dull orange stripes.
 Nests occur in trees and in attics and wall voids of structures near forested areas.